 - It’s over ambitious and more than likely, the quality of your content will suffer as a result

-Instead be strategic, and find out which channels will yield the best results for your business.
+Instead, be strategic and find out which channels will produce the best results.

 5. Use the right tech

 Whilst selling directly to the consumer means you’ll have more personal connections with your shoppers, it also means you’ll have some added complexity, such as managing nearly the supply chain from start to finish.

 On top of this, you’ll also be responsible for activities such as real-time payments and sales order automations, and tech is the glue that keeps your business together.

 It’s important that you choose the right tools (which we’ll be covering later in the blog).